 Unplug the keyboard from the USB port or power it off if it’s wireless.
 Tilt the keyboard upside down and shake any loose debris out first.
 Spray compressed air at an angle and approximately 1-inch away from the keys.
 Use a damp microfiber cloth to finish the job, removing any excess dust or grime.

-Power your laptop off and unplug any USB or power supply inputs.
+If you are looking for some easy laptop maintenance tips, start here: Power your laptop off and unplug any USB or power supply inputs.
 Tilt the laptop upside down and gently tap it to encourage any loose debris to come out.
 Set the laptop down in its natural position and spray between keys from about 1-inch away.
 Spray in short bursts moving from one side of the keyboard to the other.

 If you find certain spots tougher to clean than others, use a cotton ball dipped in isopropyl alcohol as a great alternative.
 Alcohol evaporates more quickly than water which makes it the perfect solution for hardened debris.